DigitalDenCloud/digitaldencloud.github.io/_posts/2025/2025-05-02-build-serverless-contact-forms-with-generative-ai.md

 - Creates AI-generated content using Amazon Bedrock (like unique greetings or creative messages)
 - Sends email notifications via Amazon Simple Email Service to website owners, and form submitters

-Submit a message using the digitalden.cloud to see the solution in action
+> Submit a message using the contact form @[digitalden.cloud](https://digitalden.cloud/#contact){:target="_blank"} to see the solution in action
+{: .prompt-info }

 ## Why Amazon Bedrock?
 - Adds personalization to automated messages
 - Provides hands-on experience integrating generative AI with serverless architecture
-- This solution is perfect for adding dynamic, AI-powered responses to contact forms while maintaining a serverless backend.
+- This solution is perfect for adding dynamic, AI-powered responses to contact forms while maintaining a serverless backend

 ## Solution Overivew
 {% include embed/youtube.html id='X_QzZ1mSCZM' %}

 ## Intended Audience
-Ideal for developers seeking to leverage serverless technologies and generative AI in real-world cloud applications.
+This hands-on lesson is ideal for developers seeking to leverage serverless technologies and generative AI in real-world cloud applications.

 ## Prerequisites
 To follow along, you will need Amazon SES already configured.
 If you have not set that up, please see the video here: [Setting Up Amazon Simple Email Service (SES) for Contact Forms](https://www.youtube.com/watch?v=VzmPzokOLfQ&t=33s&ab_channel=Hands-OnWithDigitalDen){:target="_blank"}

 ## GitHub
-You can find the Lambda function Code & related resources [here](https://github.com/DigitalDenCloud/build-genai-aws-serverless-contact-forms){:target="_blank"}
+You can find the Lambda function code & related resources for the lesson [here](https://github.com/DigitalDenCloud/build-genai-aws-serverless-contact-forms){:target="_blank"}

 > 5 FREE AWS Credits ($20 each) - Redemption codes revealed in the video.
-If the redemption codes are expired, reach out to me for more.
+If the codes are expired please reach out for more.
 {: .prompt-tip }

 ## Get Started